Now is the best time to easily see and remember which plants did well, and those that did not, and make a plan for changes come Spring.

-Take yourself on a tour of your garden, notepad or phone in hand, and make notes as you stroll and observe your garden.
+Take yourself on a tour of your garden, notepad or journal in hand, and make notes as you stroll and observe your garden.
 This helps you to remember what plantings may need to be moved to a different spot, or divided, or removed and thrown away (especially if diseased or dead).

 If you divide, plan ahead by getting small plastic pots for free from your local garden nursery and fill partially with soil.
 Plant any divisions into the pots, and let friends and neighbors know you have extras to give away (or sell if perhaps your kids are looking to earn some money - they can help with this project)!